SVMHS Achieves Magnet® Recognition

 The foundation of this model comprises various elements deemed essential to delivering superior patient care.
 These include the quality of nursing leadership and coordination and collaboration across specialties, as well as processes for measuring and improving the quality and delivery of care.

-Learn more at here.
+Learn more here.

 About Salinas Valley Memorial Healthcare System